vestalux/long-haul/framerate.md

   </style>
 <div id="articles">
- <h1 class="pageTitle">Recent Stories</h1>
+ <h1 class="pageTitle">Framerate</h1>

- >Framrate captures the moments that wouldn't be enough for a story but without them we wouldn't see the big picture
+ > Framrate captures the moments that wouldn't be enough for a story but without them we wouldn't see the big picture

  <ul class="posts noList">